A fresh start? Or already overwhelmed?

 Feeling stuck with all the learning and writing you have to do for this "school" thing, but don’t know who can help?

-- Come visit us at the Student Learning Commons!
-The SLC offers lots of workshops that you will find helpful!
-We can also offer you one-on-one writing and learning consultations.
+- Make use of the virtual supports available through the Student Learning Commons!
+The SLC offers lots of workshops that you will find helpful (you can even review workshop recordings if you can't make it "live")!
+We can also offer you a virtual one-on-one writing and learning consultations.

 - Have you ever wanted to join a writing group?
 Sign up for VOW(e)L (The Virtual Open Writing Lab, for everyone) here.